Not All Tokens Matter: Towards Efficient LLM Reasoning via Token Significance in Reinforcement Learning: Theoretical Analysis of Significance-Aware Length Reward

-\textbf{Motivation for a Mutual Information Proxy.} In principle, each token’s importance could be measured via its mutual information with the final answer, \(I(y_i;Z)\).
-However, computing the exact joint distribution \(p(y_i, Z)\) is intractable for large language models due to the complexity of the generation space and the lack of full supervision.
-Instead, we employ a proxy that satisfies two key properties:
+\textbf{Motivation for a Mutual Information Proxy.} In principle, each token’s importance could be measured by its mutual information with the final answer, $I(y_i;Z^\star)$.
+However, computing the exact joint distribution $p(y_i, Z^\star)$ is intractable due to the vast generation space and limited supervision.
+Instead, we employ a proxy that is (i) efficient to compute for each token and (ii) monotonically correlated with $I(y_i;Z^\star)$.